rjjrbatarao/taraKiosk/README.md

 - add 6 digit password
 - scan and connect bluetooth make sure esp32 is flashed and powered on
 - add whitelist apps
+- do not start yet download as many games as you want make sure to remove your acccount later as playstore requires google account

 ## Customizations
 Open this link it contains the loader and menu folder source code for the lockscreen https://github.com/rjjrbatarao/rjjrbatarao.github.io
+Open this link for esp32 library https://github.com/rjjrbatarao/taraArduinoLib

 ## Todo
 - printer.js cleaner import js library for accessing printing capabilities